oddbird/css-sandbox/src/sasslike/mixins-functions.md

 - Result is not a property,
   but looks a lot like one

-However, the fallback behavior proposed below is more familiar in CSS properties/descriptors -- and less common in imperative languages like Sass (which uses `@return`) or JS (which uses `return`).
 Still, either syntax should be able to support the same basic behavior, so we can bikeshed the details later.